cfce/chilin/README.md

 Troubleshooting
 ==================

 If any error of the dependent software occur, try to upgrade the corresponding software.
+Those *warnings* generated in *pdflatex* step is ok.
+There is one known issue of mm9 chrom-info in CentOS.
+ChiLin is suggested to be used under Ubuntu.
+If *sys_platform* error occurs, uninstall the system setuptools and install the latest setuptools manually.

 Documentation
 ================